haveanicedaymydear/Assistant-Autogen/readme.md

 - 📊 Business reports and analysis documents
 - 📖 Technical documentation and API guides
 - ✍️ Story development and creative writing plans
-- 🎓 Educational plans and assessments
+- 🎓 Educational plans and assessments (EHCP)
 - 📋 Any structured document you can define!

 ## 🚀 Quick Start